VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 accept or reject such a request through VOLTTRON admin web interface.
 If accepted, a bundle containing certificate signed by remote CA, remote CA is sent as a response back to the local instance.
 Subsequently, shovel connection is established with these certificates.
 If user already has certificates signed by remote CA, then that be used for connection.
-Else 'vcfg rabbitmq shovel' command prompt will guide the user to make a csr request as part of shovel setup.
+Else ``vcfg --rabbitmq shovel`` command prompt will guide the user to make a CSR request as part of shovel setup.

 1. Setup two VOLTTRON instances using the steps described in installation section.
 Please note that each instance should have a unique instance name.